markui/realtime-basics/README.md

 1. Static Content(HTTP)
 2. Dynamic Content(AJAX)
 3. To Achieve Realtime
-3-1.
-Polling: Send AJAX request to server every specified interval, and return an empty response even if there is no update from the server
+>3-1.
+Polling: Send AJAX request to server every specified interval, and return an empty response even if there is no update from the server<br>
 3-2.
-Long Polling(Comet): Send request to server and keep the connection open until a new update on the server, and immediately requests back to the server. (ex) Hanging GET Requests / Pending POST Requests)
+Long Polling(Comet): Send request to server and keep the connection open until a new update on the server, and immediately requests back to the server. (ex) Hanging GET Requests / Pending POST Requests)<br>
 3-3.
-Streaming
+Streaming<br>
-3-4.
+>3-4.
 Websockets

 ## The 7 Layers of the OSI Model